Frequently Asked Questions

 We ask that you give your newly adopted dog time to settle in and get adjusted.
 Many issues that may arise are due to stress, adjustments, or lack of training.

 You can find resources to help you with training issues on our resources page.
 We also work with a great trainer who we are happy to get you in touch with, and we are always happy to answer questions and provide support.

 What do we receive with our adopted dog?

 All adoptions include up to date vaccines, 30 days free of pet insurance, a free vet exam and discounts through our partner vet, a goody bag, and a Petco coupon booklet.
-For dogs over 6 months of age the adoption fee will also include spay/neuter and microchip.
+For dogs over 6 months of age the adoption fee (*subject to change) will also include spay/neuter and microchip.